As of June 1, 2020, this post will only be updated if there are major changes and/or notifications that will affect Amazon sellers.

 Furthermore, Amazon said it would be taking measures to mitigate the impact of the crisis on sellers’ account health.

-We’ve also heard through some of our contacts in China that Amazon is already prepping sellers for the 2020 Prime Day season which should happen in mid-to-late July.
+We’ve also heard through some of our contacts in China that Amazon is already prepping sellers for the 2020 Prime Day season which should happen may happen in August.

 Finally, some sellers have noticed that Amazon has changed their Buy Box algorithm to award the Buy Box to FBM sellers.
 However, Amazon has not offered an official statement regarding this change.